987123879113/ddrmini/README.md

 ## Writing to eMMC

 The tools used to dump the eMMC to the host PC can be found in the [uploader](uploader) folder.

+The chunk_file.py script is to be used to split a large file into the required chunk size for the uploader script. `python3 chunk_file.py input_file.bin parts 0x8000` will dump 0x8000 chunks into a folder named `parts`.

 Similar to dumping, writing also occasionally breaks.
 You will notice when it breaks if it hangs abnormally long when writing a certain file.
 You must reboot the PCB and restart the script if that happens.